 One way that positivity can boost your health is by lowering your blood pressure and heart rate.

-When you’re experiencing negative emotions like anger or fear, your body will begin producing adrenaline, the flight-or-fight hormone.
-This response is very helpful when you’re faced with an emergency like being chased by a tiger.
+When you’re experiencing negative emotions like anger or fear, your body will begin to produce adrenaline, the flight-or-fight hormone.
+This response is necessary in an emergency like if you’re being chased by a tiger.
 But when you’re faced with something a little less intense like turning a report into your boss or having a serious discussion with your spouse, that adrenaline response not only isn’t necessary, but can actually be quite detrimental to your mental and physical health.

-Fortunately, positivity makes it easier to relax and manage stress, so you don’t have to spend the day feeling like you’re on a rollercoaster.
+Being a more positive person makes it easier to relax and manage stress, so you don’t have to spend your life feeling like you’re on an emotional rollercoaster.

 Positivity increases your satisfaction in life.

-It’s easy to get focused on everything that’s wrong in the world and it’s tempting to spend your time looking at what everyone else has.
+It’s easy to get focused on everything that’s wrong in the world and spending your wanting what everyone else has.

 But all of that wishing and jealousy is just another form of negativity.